solo-io/hoot/44-overview-of-spire/README.md

 1. Update the `clusterName` and `trustDomain` fields in [`spire-controller-manager-config.yaml`](demo/spire-controller-manager-config.yaml)

-1. Create the namespace and deploy the CSI driver, CRDs and the controll manager configuration and webhook:
+1. Create the namespace and deploy the CSI driver, CRDs and the controller manager configuration and webhook:

 ```shell
 demo/deploy-prereqs.sh